trycourier/courier-node/README.md

     maxReries: 0 // set to 0 if you want to disable retries })
   ```
-- **Configurable Timeouts**: The SDK defaults to 60 second timeout.
+- **Configurable Timeouts**: The SDK defaults to a 60 second timeout.
 You can also
   configure this value per-request.
   ```typescript
   const response = courier.send(..., {